 For example, suppose that a researcher wants to know the average weight of all Atlantic Salmon fish.
 It would be impossible to catch every single fish.
-Instead, the researchers might collect a sample of 50 fish off the coast of Alaska and determine that the average weight of those fish is x.
+Instead, the researchers might collect a sample of 50 fish off the coast of Nova Scotia and determine that the average weight of those fish is x.
 If the same researchers collected 50 new fish and took the new average weight, that average would likely be slightly different than the first sample average.

 Over the course of this lesson, we will go over how we can extrapolate from sample data in order to describe our uncertainty about the statistics of the full population.

 The applet to the right shows a population distribution and a sample distribution that was randomly drawn from that population.
 The Generate button will randomly select a new sample of a particular size (indicated by the “sample size” field).

 Set the sample size to 6 and click Generate.
 Compare the sample mean to the population mean.

 - If a researcher used this sample to estimate the population mean, how far off would they be?
 Click Generate a few more times, paying attention to the sample mean.

 - The sample size of 6 is incredibly small, so the sample mean varies a lot depending on which salmon we randomly choose.